 COVID-19 Note: Our regular Folk Music & Dance Weekend has had a little edit for 2020 in view of COVID-19.
-Sadly we won’t be catering for dancing this time, but musicians can enjoy a long weekend with David Bradley exploring playing for dancing, and Dorothy Seedhouse will expand her usual provision to provide a weekend of straw craft suitable for all to enjoy.
+Sadly we won’t be catering for dancing this time, but musicians can enjoy a long weekend with David Bradley enjoying a wide-ranging variety of folk music, and Dorothy Seedhouse will expand her usual provision to provide a weekend of straw craft suitable for all to enjoy.
 Click here for Halsway’s COVID-19 Guidance for your visit.

 Straw for All is a weekend of straw craft led by Dorothy Seedhouse.